cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 ![Modify the name of the texture compression preset](./texture-compress/edit.jpg)

-If all the preset options used for an image asset need to be replaced, move the mouse to the preset name, click the button to copy the ID to and search and replace it in the project manually.

 ### Export / import compressed texture presets

 The compressed texture configuration page allows developers to import and export compressed texture presets for better cross-project reuse.
 It is also possible to edit the compressed texture presets externally and import them into the editor.